DR. DEBORAH MURPHY

 Brain Self-Correction

 Our amazing brains are wired with more than 150 billion nerve cells electrically connected in networks, and signals between them are lightning fast!
 The brain makes pathways and remembers these paths.
-When the system is disrupted, however, from a traumatic event, like a blow to the head, blood flow problems, or chemicals, then two things may happen: Pathways may become interrupted, and the timing of the impulses between nerve cells altered, so brain function is impaired.
+When the system is disrupted, however, from a traumatic event, like a blow to the head, blood flow problems, emotional trauma, or chemicals, then two things may happen: Pathways may become interrupted, and the timing of the impulses between nerve cells altered, so brain function can become impaired.

 Optimal functioning of our nervous system depends upon precise timing of impulses from our brain.
 So if timing is disregulated or misfires, like an untuned engine, it causes a spectrum of symptoms: sleep issues, tension, headaches, lack of focus, mood changes, negative thinking loops, pain, poor immune system response or feeling unlike one’s familiar self.
 Retuning the brain returns us to our happy fulfilled authentic nature.